-- 1. keep up on course announcements and deadlines (as a student you are responsible for any info/announcements made in class and/or put on Catalyst) - 2. track your grade in the course (take your points, divide by total possible to see your percentage and then refer to this greensheet!) - 3. access course files like greensheets, lectures, labs, videos, and study guides. - 4.
+- keep up on course announcements and deadlines (as a student you are responsible for any info/announcements made in class and/or put on Catalyst) - 2. track your grade in the course - 3. access course files like greensheets, lectures, labs, videos, and study guides. - 4.
 Complete and turn in your homework assignments